 (2) A maritime archaeological site may be situated below low water mark, on or between the tide marks, or on land, or partly in one place and partly in another.

-5. Act may not apply to specified sites or objects
+5. Act does not apply to specified sites or objects

 (1) Where the Director is of the opinion that any site is not of national or local historical interest or of scientific, archaeological, educational or other special national or local interest, he shall advise the Trustees accordingly and the Trustees may recommend to the Minister that the provisions of this Act should no longer apply to that site.